Washington State Court of Appeals

 This is a Washington State precedential railroad right-of-way decision.

 There are two versions of Roeder v.
 K&E Storage (2000) on this website.
-This version has added emphasis to highlight the meaning of the words "right-of-way" in a railroad deed.
-A second version is unedited.
+This version is unedited.
+A second version has added emphasis to highlight the meaning of the words "right-of-way" in a railroad deed.

 Superior Court: The Superior Court for Whatcom County, No. 98-2-00750-4, Steven J. Mura, J., on May 7, 1999, entered a judgment quieting fee simple title in favor of the successors in interest of the railroad company.